Matthew1523/Matthew1523/README.md

 ## Hi there 👋

+Hey, there 👋!
+I'm Matheus S. I like to study and to explore technologies around me!
+Currently, I'm doing CS degree and searching for a internship.

 <!--
 **Matthew1523/Matthew1523** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.